iancaragol/with/content/posts/paris/index.md

 Since we were in the area, we wanted to check out the [Notre Dame Cathedral](https://goo.gl/maps/V9dCWWa5wnWZtPjT8).
 We had been there before, but we wanted to check it out in person since we had not seen it after the big fire that caused a lot of damage.
 It was surrounded by fences, the windows were mostly knocked out, and the top spires were still completed chared.
 It was honestly pretty grim still and we were glad we saw it while it looked really nice in 2017.

-After the Notre Dame, we headed back to the metro and stop by our AirBnb to change before going out to meet up with my coworker Eléonore for dinner!
+After the Notre Dame, we headed back to the metro and stop by our Airbnb to change before going out to meet up with my coworker Eléonore for dinner!

 ![IMG_5684](IMG_5684.jpg)